 Features & Benefits

-This is a reflector telescope with a large 5.1” aperture – it’s big.
+This is an excellent reflector telescope with a large 5.1” aperture – it’s big.
 The bigger the scope, the more light can get in.
 With a large aperture and a fast f/5 focal ratio, you’ll have a nice wide field of view for stargazing and seeking out nebulae and other DSOs.
 Its primary mirror is parabolic, so there will be little to no noticeable aberration.

 This is an important aspect to recognize as many cheap, entry-level reflector scopes now have spherical mirrors to save on cost.
 Spherical mirrors paired with the right focal length perform just fine, but with a short one as this, image and focus issues would be annoyingly apparent.
 The gist of it is, more scope, more light, more to see.